gustavobarbosab/movies/docs/README.md

 ## :house: What is the project architecture?

-This project follows clean architecture concepts ([see more here](https://fernandocejas.com/2018/05/07/architecting-android-reloaded/)).
-Another inspiration to start this project was [VMadalin project](https://github.com/vmadalin/android-modular-architecture)
+This project follows clean architecture concepts ([see more here](https://fernandocejas.com/2018/05/07/architecting-android-reloaded/)).<br>
-Using this architecture we have a lot of benefits such as decoupling code, ease of maintenance, good package structure, single responsibilities for each module, and a high possibility of testing the application.
+Using this architecture we have a lot of benefits such as decoupling code, ease of maintenance, good package structure, single responsibilities for each module, and a high possibility of testing the application.<br>

 Here we can see the link between the app layers and their respective modules.